PseudoDevs/IamGhost/FATAL15.md

-Last updated: 2024-04-02 19:33:47
+Last updated: 2024-04-02 19:34:54
-Random Quote: Setting goals is the first step in turning the invisible into the visible. - Tony Robbins
+Random Quote: Friendship is always a sweet responsibility, never an opportunity. - Kahlil Gibran